-In addition to the proposal's analytic framework for substantively evaluating potential threats to U.S. financial stability, the proposed guidance separately prescribes certain procedures that FSOC would generally expect to follow when reviewing a company for a potential nonbank SIFI designation.
-The nonbank SIFI designation procedures under the proposal are substantially similar to those under the 2019 guidance, and retain a two-stage company evaluation process, administrative requirements for proposed and final designations, and an annual reassessment of any final designations.
-As noted above, however, these nonbank SIFI designation procedures would be applied under the proposed guidance without being de-prioritized to an "activities-based" approach, in contrast to the 2019 guidance.
+In addition to the new guidance's analytic framework for substantively evaluating potential threats to U.S. financial stability, the new guidance separately prescribes certain procedures that FSOC would generally expect to follow when reviewing a company for a potential nonbank SIFI designation.
+The nonbank SIFI designation procedures under the new guidance are substantially similar to those under the 2019 guidance, and retain a two-stage company evaluation process, administrative requirements for proposed and final designations, and an annual re-assessment of any final designations.
+As noted above, however, these nonbank SIFI designation procedures would be applied under the new guidance without being de-prioritized to an "activities-based" approach, in contrast to the 2019 guidance.